CWSpear/angular-form-errors-directive/README.md

 ```
 #### Using a template for displaying the error messages

 In `v1.4.3` and on, you can use your template for showing the error messages.
 All you need to do is to add a `errors-tmpl` attribute with the value of the templateUrl: `errors-tmpl="formErrors.html"`.
 The template will be attached with the `ng-include` directive.
-In the template you will access the errors through the `errors` array (`['Username is required.','Username is too short.', ...]`).
+In the template you will access the errors through the `errors` array: (`[ Error ('Username is required.'), Error ('Username is too short.'), ...]`).

 ```html
 <form name="theForm">